Becoming a sole trader is the simplest way to get your new business off the ground.

 Sole traders can adapt quickly to any changes in their businesses, without having to concern themselves with a great deal of bureaucracy.
 As a sole trader, you will have complete control over your business and finances.

-However, as no distinction is made between your personal and business finances, you will be ultimately liable should anything go wrong.
-For this reason, it is worth spending time considering which business structure is best for you.
+If you run your business as a sole trader, no distinction is made between your personal and business finances.
+It is therefore crucially important you realise that should anything go wrong with your venture, you will be personally liable for any business debts.
+This isn’t the case if you went down the limited company route, so it is worth spending time considering which business structure is best for you.

 Sole traders do not need to notify Companies House, nor deal with any administrative or accounting requirements which are required of limited companies.